-Most employees will now have their minimum wages and casual loadings set and adjusted by the Fair Work Commission (FWC).
+Most employees have their minimum wages and casual loadings set and adjusted by the Fair Work Commission (FWC).
 FWC has the power to set and adjust:

-For more information about pay, entitlements, superannuation and payslips, download the full fact sheet.
+For more information about rates of pay, entitlements, superannuation, payslips and underpayments, download the full fact sheet.

 For further support

 Call our Telephone Information Service on Melbourne Metro (03) 9662 1933 or Regional Victoria, Queensland and Tasmania on 1800 331 617.